AliceO2Group/AliceO2/scripts/datamodel-doc/README.md

 The ALICEO2dataModel converter analyses these header and task code files and extracts the table and column definitions of the tables.
 The information is converted into a html representation which can be included in the documentation site of the O2 Analysis Framework at https://github.com/AliceO2Group/analysis-framework/.

-The converter is implemented in python.
-The parsing functionality is contained in ALICEO2dataModel.py and the main program is in extractDataModel.py.
+The converter is implemented in python and consists of the python modules extractDataModel.py, ALICEO2dataModelTools.py, ALICEO2includeFile.py, ALICEO2codeFile.py.
 The process is configured with inputCard.xml.

 ### Data Items